 Summertime rolled in and Skitter and I couldn’t be happier because of one thing: I’d be spending two straight months with her.
-The thought of being able to bring her to the green fields (to play) and to the river (to bathe) together everyday if possible is just a piece of the many exciting things that may happen in our first summer together.
+The thought of being able to bring her to the green fields to play and to the river to bathe together every day if possible is just a piece of the many exciting things that may happen in our first summer together.

-A couple of weeks after, my elder brother, Tom (who was studying in Manila), went home to spend his summer vacation with us.
+A couple of weeks after, my elder brother, Tom, who was studying in Manila, went home to spend his summer vacation with us.
 It was, of course, something to be convivial about too considering that he’s been away for some time.

 Like every story, this joyful summer came to an end.
 Tom and I had to go back to school just like the rest of our siblings, and I had to limit my time in seeing Skitter again.
 I thought it will end plain and simple as that, but it didn’t.

 What happened next is something that still pains me much each time I remember it…I turned her in to the buyer because I didn’t have the balls to refuse.
-I should —for Tom’s sake.
+I should not—for Tom’s sake.
 I also killed her–indirectly.
-It was made clear that she was to be butchered for pulutan (pulutan is a Filipino term for a snack accompanied with liquor) on the buyer’s birthday.
+It was made clear that she was to be butchered for pulutan (Filipino term for a snack accompanied with liquor) on the buyer’s birthday.

 Up to this day, I regret that part of my growing up years.
 In fact, I am still wishing I could turn back time to make things right.
-On the contrary, I can’t and the things I did cannot be undone so I had to just live with it.
+On the contrary, I can’t and the things I did can’t be undone so I had to just live with it.
 To live with the memories of Skitter whom I consider as someone.
 Someone who taught me the essence of blissfulness, of responsibility at a young age.
-This way, I am always reminded that animals are as important as humans in the end.
+This way, I’m always reminded that animals are as important as humans in the end.

-“Regret for the things we did can be tempered by time; it is regret for the things we did not do that is inconsolable” Sydney J. Harris.
+“Regret for the things we did can be tempered by time; it is regret for the things we did not do that is inconsolable” (Sydney J. Harris).